vangundy/ModernRouter/ModernRouterLib/README.md

 3. Define routes using page directives on your components
 4. Place Outlet components where nested content should appear
 5. Use strongly-typed parameters in your components
+6. Register any navigation middleware guards as needed

 ## Example Usage Patterns